-The results of the environmental assessment are shown in Figure X. In graph A of this figure, the effects of the lower mortalities are shown: less replacement hens and roosters are needed, so that the number of females and males available for slaughter increases slightly.
+The results of the environmental assessment are shown in Figure 28.
+In graph A of this figure, the effects of the lower mortalities are shown: less replacement hens and roosters are needed, so that the number of females and males available for slaughter increases slightly.
 The amount of feed (in kg dry mass) required by animals in the different groups is roughly the same, because the different rations in the baseline and the improvement scenario have similar energy contents.
 Reduced mortality, increased egg productivity, in addition to better quality feed contribute to the improvement of production efficiency and result in reduced emissions intensity both for egg and meat.
 The land occupation (graph C) increases because the protein crops introduced in the ration have a higher land occupation than the swill.
 The impact per kg of meat goes down by about 10% (graph D).
 The egg productivity goes up more strongly, resulting in a stronger reduction of the impact per egg (not shown in graph).
 The major contribution to the emissions intensity is the N2O from soils and manure, followed by CO2 from energy use and enteric CH4 emissions (graph E).

 The herd dynamics in a flock of 29 animals are variable.
-People may need to barter or trade chickens in order to balance their flock and match their flock with the feed availability, but this is not likely to happen.
-It should be determined what chicken smallholders will do most likely given their incentive structures in the context of the policy measures.
+People may need to barter or trade chickens in order to balance their flock and match it with the feed availability, but this is not likely to happen.
+The actions chicken smallholders will take should be determined given their incentive structures in the context of the policy measures.

-Figure 30 Natural capital assessment results for backyard poultry: A) Animal numbers for each groups; B) Climate change Impact of Entire Flock; C) Land Occupation of Entire Flock; D) Climate Impact per unit of product, specified per animal group; E) Contributions
+Figure 28 Natural capital assessment results for backyard poultry: A) Animal numbers for each groups; B) Climate change Impact of Entire Flock; C) Land Occupation of Entire Flock; D) Climate Impact per unit of product, specified per animal group; E) Contributions.

 Other environmental issues may occur to a highly variable extent.
 If chicken manure is concentrated in housing and not used for fertilization, some freshwater eutrophication due to P emissions and groundwater and seawater eutrophication due to N emissions might arise, but this is unlikely.
 Use of irrigation water, particulate matter formation due to NOx emissions and carbon emissions from land use change may all be caused by the production of more compound feed.
-This is not deemed realistic; Only if the feeding of backyard chickens changes more radically than in the current improvement scenario and across a very high share of the households, the feed cultivation will intensify to cause the environmental impact.
+This is not deemed realistic; the feed cultivation will intensify to cause environmental impact only if the feeding of backyard chickens changes more radically than in the current improvement scenario and across a very high share of the households.